Entry Requirements & Checklist

-So, before you send off your entry to The Outlook for Someday, check that your answer to these 12 questions is ‘Yes’.
+Before you send off your entry to The Someday Challenge, please check that your answer to these 12 questions is ‘Yes’.

 - Am I (and each member of my team if it’s a team entry) a New Zealand Citizen or Resident or studying or working lawfully in New Zealand?.